The Best Restaurants In Eagle Rock

 photo credit: Jakob Layman

 The Oinkster is LA fast-food royalty and a place you probably recognize from countless cable food shows.
-And while the unabashed Americana-in-an-A-frame vibe is what lure most people in, it’s the food that’ll keep you coming back.
-You can’t go wrong with any of their burgers, but our order usually involves the applewood smoked pastrami sandwich, a side of perfectly crunchy onion rings, plus an ube milkshake to-go.
+While the unabashed Americana-in-an-A-frame thing is what lures most people in, it’s the food that’ll make you a regular.
+We usually get a burger or the applewood smoked pastrami sandwich, a side of perfectly crunchy onion rings, plus an ube milkshake.
 It’s made with nearby Fosselman’s ice cream and is a nod to chef Andre Guerrero’s Filipino heritage, as well as the larger Filipino community in Eagle Rock itself.

 With Glendale just on the other side of the 2, you’re never too far from great kabobs and shawarma in Eagle Rock.
-But if you’re low on time, Eagle Rock Kabob is a fantastic palce to know about.
-The order-at-the-counter spot is tucked inside a large strip mall off Eagle Rock Blvd, so don’t be upset if you drive past it on your first go-around.
-Just be sure to circle back - the food is worth it.
-We love the spicy, smoky chicken shawarma, and the salmon kabob wrap is a great walk-and-eat.
-Just don’t miss the Russian dumplings, which you’ll find on a tiny separate menu hanging on the wall featuring Russian dumplings.
+But if you’re low on time, Eagle Rock Kabob is a fantastic place to know about.
+The order-at-the-counter spot lives behind a strip mall off Eagle Rock Blvd., so don’t be upset when you drive past it on your first go-around.
+Just be sure to circle back.
+We love the spicy, smoky chicken shawarma and the salmon kabob wrap.
+There's a separate menu hanging on the wall featuring Russian dumplings.
 You need at least one order of these.
-They’re dense, cheesy, and creamy, with a big herbaceous pop from the dill on top.
+They’re dense, cheesy, and creamy, with a big herby pop from the dill on top.

 It’s possible you’ll catch a waft of cheese from the street, and accidentally end up spending 45 minutes inside Milk Farm.
-This cheese shop has a massive array of both American and European cheeses (there’s a map on the wall with pins marking where each producer is from) and charcuterie, plus a tiny fridge filled with a curated list of wine, beer, and cider.
+This cheese shop has a huge selection of both American and European cheeses (there’s a map on the wall with pins marking where each producer is based) and charcuterie, plus a fridge filled with wine, beer, and cider.
 It’s a great place to stop if you need a last-minute gift or want to build a platter for the picnic you’re already late for.
 If you’re strolling in hungry for lunch though, go for their excellent pre-made sandwiches.
-The menu changes daily, but one thing you can always count on seeing is the signature grilled cheese with three different American cheeses, leeks, shallots, onions, and butter.
-It’s an absolute must-order.
+The menu changes daily, but one thing you can always rely on seeing is the signature grilled cheese with three different American cheeses, leeks, shallots, onions, and butter.
+Obviously, you want this.

 Max City is an all-around solid BBQ spot with a big menu filled with everything tri-tip to brisket sandwiches to chicken wings.
 But what makes this tiny spot unique to LA is its St. Louis-style ribs.
-Smaller and fattier than baby back ribs, these are ideal to put out during a backyard BBQ when you simply aren’t in the mood to hover over the grill all day.
-Depending on the size of your gathering, spring for one of their “Feed The Crowd” platters that feed anywhere from four to fifteen people and come with a variety of meats and sides.
+Smaller and fattier than baby back ribs, these are ideal when you simply aren’t in the mood to hover over the grill all day.
+If you're meat-shopping for a group, spring for one of their “Feed The Crowd” platters that can accommodate between four to fifteen people, and come with a variety of meats and sides.

-Open since 1948, Cindy’s is a local landmark where the atmosphere is better than food itself.
+Open since 1948, Cindy’s is a local landmark where the atmosphere is better than the food itself.
 That’s not to say the food at this retro diner is bad, it’s just that the atmosphere is f*cking magical.
-There’s a long linoleum bar facing the kitchen where locals congregate to eat omelettes and grumble about the traffic, and no matter what time of day you come, the big orange booths will be filled with groups of little old ladies eating carrot cake and doing crosswords together.
-Cindy’s has also been the backdrop for countless movies and TV shows, ranging from Surviving Christmas to Parenthood, making it a great spot to impress out-of-towners who enjoy that sort of thing.
+There’s a long linoleum bar facing the kitchen where neighborhood people congregate to eat omelettes and grumble about traffic.
+No matter what time of day you come, the big orange booths will be filled with people eating carrot cake and doing crosswords together.
+Cindy’s has also been the backdrop for countless movies and TV shows, ranging from Surviving Christmas to Parenthood, making it a good spot for out-of-towners who enjoy that sort of thing.

-If you’re looking for a quick, healthy lunch in Eagle Rock, Four Cafe is your spot.
-Located right in the main commercial district on Colorado Blvd, this order-at-the-counter spot has a wide-ranging menu with everything from quinoa salads to tempeh BLTs to pulled pork plates.
+If you’re looking for a quick vegan or vegetarian lunch in Eagle Rock, Four Cafe is your spot.
+Located right in the main commercial district on Colorado Blvd, this order-at-the-counter spot has a long menu with everything from quinoa salads to tempeh BLTs to pulled pork plates.
 We like the slightly spicy jackfruit carnitas bowl with chipotle crema salsa and the sweetness of the squash curry soup.
-They also have a full kids menu too, in case you have to feed the whole family.
+They also have a full kids menu too, in case you have a couple of offspring in tow.